![]() |

 For much of the ensuing novel, one of the driving elements of The Book of Ti'ana is the subtlety with which Anna's arrival in D'ni is depicted, and the contrasting ways in which her existence is interpreted by the people of this city.

 This is demonstrated best via the two characters who first learn of Anna's existence--Aitrus and Veovis.
-Initially assuming that Anna must simply be a strange wild animal from the surface (rather than an intelligent being), both Aitrus and Veovis come to see this woman in wildly contradictory terms--alternately interpreting the mounting evidence of her intelligence as either a threat which she poses to the D'ni city, or proof that she should be treated with respect.
+Initially assuming that Anna must simply be a strange wild animal from the surface (rather than an intelligent being), both Aitrus and Veovis immediately perceive this woman in wildly contradictory terms--alternately interpreting the mounting evidence of her intelligence as either a threat which she poses to their city (as in the case of Veovis), or proof that she should be treated with respect and kindness (as in the case of Aitrus).

-In one scene, Aitrus debates with Veovis the implications of a recent discovery that Anna, while being held in a prison cell, has single-handedly taught herself the basics of the D'ni language, and then used this language to politely request that she speak with the city's leaders so as to negotiate her freedom.
-After learning this fact, Aitrus feels that Anna's ability to communicate proves she should not be treated with the hostility she has already faced.
+For instance, in one scene, Aitrus debates with Veovis the implications of a recent discovery that Anna, while being held in a prison cell, has single-handedly taught herself the basics of the D'ni language, and then used this language to politely request that she speak with the city's leaders so as to negotiate her freedom.
+After learning this fact, Aitrus explains to Veovis that Anna's ability to communicate proves she should not be treated with the hostility she has already faced.
 Yet in the first instance of a paradox that emerges repeatedly in the ensuing story, Veovis interprets Anna's rapid mastery of the D'ni language as proof that she cannot be trusted.
-As both Aitrus and Veovis debate with one another whether Anna should be allowed to speak for herself at an upcoming hearing before the D'ni council that will decide her fate, the text reads:
+As both Aitrus and Veovis debate with one another whether Anna should be allowed to speak for herself at an upcoming hearing, the text reads:

 "You think it might be dangerous, then, to let the girl speak?"